MonkWho/pfatt/README.md

 # About

-This repository includes my notes on enabling a true bridge mode setup with AT&T U-Verse and pfSense.
-This method utilizes [netgraph](https://www.freebsd.org/cgi/man.cgi?netgraph(4)) which is a graph based kernel networking subsystem of FreeBSD.
-This low-level solution was required to account for the unique issues surrounding bridging 802.1X traffic and tagging a VLAN with an id of 0.
-I've tested and confirmed this setup works with AT&T U-Verse Internet on the ARRIS NVG589 and BGW210-700 residential gateways (probably others too).
-For Pace 5268AC, see [issue #5](https://github.com/aus/pfatt/issues/5).
+pfatt is a set of notes and scripts for setting up pfSense with AT&T U-Verse Fiber Internet. pfatt utilizes [netgraph](https://www.freebsd.org/cgi/man.cgi?netgraph(4)), which is a graph based kernel networking subsystem of FreeBSD to enable pfSense to fully manage the WAN address.
+This kernel-level solution was required to account for the unique issues surrounding bridging 802.1X traffic and/or transmitting 802.1Q Ethernet frames with the VLAN ID tag set to 0. pfatt does NOT enable theft of service, altering service speed or other malicious intent in any way.

-There are a few other methods to accomplish true bridge mode, so be sure to see what easiest for you.
-True Bridge Mode is also possible in a Linux via ebtables or using hardware with a VLAN swap trick.
-For me, I was not using a Linux-based router and the VLAN swap did not seem to work for me.
+# Introduction

+I strongly advise reading this introduction, so you understand the background of how everything works.
+However, you can skip to the **Setup** section if you want to get to the point.

+## Residential Gateway

+AT&T currently offers a variety of residential gateways to their fiber customers.
+Depending on what was available at the time of your install, you may have one of these models:

+- Motorola NVG589
+- Arris NVG599
+- Arris BGW210
+- Pace 5268AC

-While many AT&T residential gateways offer something called _IP Passthrough_, it does not provide the same advantages of a true bridge mode.
-For example, the NAT table is still managed by the gateway, which is limited to a measly 8192 sessions (although it becomes unstable at even 60% capacity).
+While these gateways offer something called _IP Passthrough_, it does not provide the ability to fully utilize your own hardware.
+For example, the NAT table is still managed by the gateway, which is limited to a measly 8192 sessions on some models (and it becomes unstable at even 60% capacity).

-The netgraph method will allow you to fully utilize your own router and fully bypass your residential gateway.
-It survives reboots, re-authentications, IPv6, and new DHCP leases.
+pfatt will allow you to fully utilize your own router either by enabling true bridge mode or by bypassing the gateway completely.
+It should handle reboots, power/service outages,  re-authentications, IPv6, and new DHCP leases.

-# How it Works
+## How it Works

-Before continuing to the setup, it's important to understand how this method works.
-This will make configuration and troubleshooting much easier.
+Before setting up pfatt, it's important to understand how the stock residential gateway authenticates and acquires its WAN address.
+This will make pfatt configuration and troubleshooting much easier.

-## Standard Procedure
+### Stock Procedure

-First, let's talk about what happens in the standard setup (without any bypass).
-At a high level, the following process happens when the gateway boots up:
+First, let's talk about what happens in the stock residential gateway setup (without pfatt).
+At a high level, the following process happens when the residential gateway boots up:

-1. All traffic on the ONT is protected with [802.1/X](https://en.wikipedia.org/wiki/IEEE_802.1X).
-So in order to talk to anything, the Router Gateway must first perform the [authentication procedure](https://en.wikipedia.org/wiki/IEEE_802.1X#Typical_authentication_progression).
-This process uses a unique certificate that is hardcoded on your residential gateway.
+1. All traffic on the ONT is protected with [802.1X](https://en.wikipedia.org/wiki/IEEE_802.1X).
+So in order to talk to anything, the residential gateway must first perform the [EAP-TLS authentication procedure](https://tools.ietf.org/html/rfc5216).
+This process utilizes a unique keys and certificates that are hardcoded to authorized devices, like your residential gateway.
-1. Once the authentication completes, you'll be to properly "talk" to the outside.
-But strangely, all of your traffic will need to be tagged with VLAN id 0 before the IP gateway will respond.
-I believe VLAN0 is an obscure Cisco feature of 802.1Q CoS, but I'm not really sure.
+2. Once the authentication completes, your residential gateway will be to properly "talk" to the outside.
+However, all of your Ethernet frames will need to be transmitted with a VLAN ID tag of 0 before the internet gateway will respond.
+VLAN 0 is a [Cisco feature](https://www.cisco.com/c/en/us/td/docs/ios-xml/ios/atm/configuration/15-mt/atm-15-mt-book/atm-vlan-prty-tag.html) extension of standard 802.1Q.
+(Thanks for pointing this out @devicelocksmith).
-1. Once traffic is tagged with VLAN0, your residential gateway needs to request a public IPv4 address via DHCP.
+3. Once traffic is tagged as VLAN ID 0, your residential gateway then needs to request its public IPv4 address via DHCP.
 The MAC address in the DHCP request needs to match that of the MAC address that's assigned to your AT&T account.
-Other than that, there's nothing special about the DCHPv4 handshake.
-1. After the DHCP lease is issued, the WAN setup is complete.
+4. After the DHCP lease is issued, the WAN setup is complete.
 Your LAN traffic is then NAT'd and routed to the outside.

-## Bypass Procedure
+### Bypass Procedure

+To bypass your residential gateway to fully utilize pfSense, we can emulate the above stock procedure by either two methods: bridging the 802.1X EAP-TLS authentication traffic or by utilizing the native [wpa_supplicant](https://www.freebsd.org/cgi/man.cgi?wpa_supplicant) client with valid certificates to perform the 802.1X EAP-TLS authentication.

+The bridge method is the easiest, but it requires the residential gateway to be powered on and connected to your pfsense box during the authentication procedure.

+The supplicant method is more difficult, because it requires extracting valid certificates through the exploitation of known vulnerabilities or by dumping the flash of your residential gateway.
+However, it comes with the benefit of being able to give full network management to pfsense (no residential gateway required to be connected at all, even at boot).
+It is also more stable and resilient to edge cases of reboots, outages, or other conditions.

+#### Bridge Method

-To bypass the gateway using pfSense, we can emulate the standard procedure.
-If we connect our Residential Gateway and ONT to our pfSense box, we can bridge the 802.1/X authentication sequence, tag our WAN traffic as VLAN0, and request a public IPv4 via DHCP using a spoofed MAC address.
+If we connect our residential gateway and ONT to our pfSense box, we can bridge the 802.1X EAP-TLS authentication traffic, tag our WAN traffic as VLAN ID 0, and request a public IPv4 via DHCP using a MAC address that matches our assigned residential gateway.

 Unfortunately, there are some challenges with emulating this process.
-First, it's against RFC to bridge 802.1/X traffic and it is not supported.
-Second, tagging traffic as VLAN0 is not supported through the standard interfaces.
+First, it's against RFC to bridge 802.1X traffic and it is not supported in FreeBSD.
+Second, tagging traffic as VLAN ID 0 is also not supported through the standard interfaces.

 This is where netgraph comes in.
 Netgraph allows you to break some rules and build the proper plumbing to make this work.
 So, our cabling looks like this: